 Cabal Gladiators are basically War Beasts except they're bigger, have more health, do more damage and are slightly faster.
 They also tend to single you out of cover while you're recovering health.
 They can also One-Hit Kill you if you touch a wall while they're hitting you.

-Cabal Quartermasters.
-They're essentially Ultra Colossi with pretty low health for Ultra Standards (you'll most likely kill him using a cheap Rocket Launcher), but if there's any kind of distance between you and him, he'll forgo using his Cannon and start sending endless barrages of missilesnote Which slow down and blind you, meaning you're more likely to get hit by the next barrage which immediately launch after the first one until you break line of sight.
-If you get hit by any of his missiles, there's nothing short of a miracle stopping you from dying.
-Fortunately, they only spawn near the end of public events exclusive to the Faction Rally event.
+Cabal Colossi.
+Fittingly for the strongest Cabal standard unit, they will decimate a Guardian's health with either a beam cannon that hits like a truck with every shot (on top of angrily shaking your screen due to the incredible recoil you take), or a gatling gun which whittles your health bar very quickly.
+If there's any kind of distance between you and them, they'll forgo using their gun and start sending endless barrages of missiles which slow down and blind you, meaning you're more likely to get hit by the next barrage which immediately launches after the first one until you break line of sight.
+If you get hit by any of the missiles, there's nothing short of a miracle stopping you from immediately getting hit by the next barrage.

 At first glance, the Hive Knights' shield/regen ability isn't as bad as Hobgoblin stasis, since it can be flanked.
 The issue is that while they heal a similar percent of their health, it's Hobgoblins and Knights, so you end up wasting a lot more bullets on them.
 To make things worse, they seem to — unlike Hobgoblins — have virtually no cooldown on this ability, and yellow-health Knights will happily spam their shield and healing to their shitty little heart's content.
 As a result, the Revenant Knight turns into a Damage-SpongeBoss in Mook's Clothing that won't go down unless your whole fireteam is constantly pummeling him from multiple angles.
 And it's not exaggeration to say at least one appears in every major fight of the Savathun's Song Nightfall.